Porto-North-Portugal.com

 Related articles: A tourist guide to the Nacional 2

-12km east of Chaves, standing at the top of an 820m hill is the Castelo de Monforte.
-The setting of this 13th century stone castle provides wonderful views over the Chaves Valley.
+12km east of Chaves, standing at the top of an 820m hill, is the Castelo de Monforte.
+The setting of this stone castle provides wonderful views over the Chaves Valley, and the silhouette of its keep can be seen from much of the surrounding countryside.

-Note: Due to its remote location and few visitors, it is often closed, with door to the central courtyard locked.
+Note: Due to its remote location and few visitors, the castle is often closed, with the door to the central courtyard locked.

 The Castelo de Monforte, once an important fort now barely visited….